dionyziz/ting/etc/spec/ARCHITECTURE.md

   is called `people` and is an array of strings which are usernames that are online the time that the user logged in.

-* `join`: Indicates a user has joined a channel.
-Includes two parameters, the `username` and the `channel`.
-This message is also sent back to the user who has attempted to join a channel if it was successful.
-All users present in a channel receive the join message for every user that joins that channel.
+* `join`: Indicates a user is now online.
+Includes one parameter, the `username`.
+This message is also sent back to the user who has attempted to login if it was successful.
+All users online receive the join message for every user that goes online.

-* `part`: Indicates a user has parted a channel.
-Includes the `username` and `channel`.
-This message is also sent back to the user who attempted to part a channel.
-All users in a channel receive part messages for users leaving the channel.
-If a user's connection is dropped, part messages are sent for all the channels they were in.
+* `part`: Indicates a user is now offline.
+Includes the `username`.

-* `channel`: This message is sent to a user who has just joined a channel.
-It includes one parameter, `participants`, which is an array with all the usernames of the people who are currently online in the channel.
+  This message is sent to all online users when another user's connection is dropped or they go offline.

 * `message`: Indicates a user has messaged in a channel you are in or in a private window.
 Includes four parameters, `username`, `type`, `target`, and `text`,